Multi-modal Masked Autoencoders Learn Compositional Histopathological Representations: Methodology

 \subsection{Masked Autoencoders}

 Masked Autoencoders (MAE) is a generative SSL technique that yields state of the art performance in ImageNet benchmarks \citep{he2022masked}.
 MAE randomly masks a portion of the patches of the input image, feeds the unmasked (visible) patches to its ViT encoder, and then reconstructs the masked patches using a lightweight ViT decoder by optimizing a mean squared error loss $\mathcal{L}_{MSE}$.
-Unlike contrastive models, it does not require negative sampling, requires little to no augmentations, and has a few hyperparameters to be tuned.
-Overall, it has three components: the patchifying layer, the encoder, and the decoder.

-\textbf{Masking.} As in the case of ViT, an input image is patchified by using convolutions with a kernel size of $(\mathcal{P}, \mathcal{P})$ and stride of $\mathcal{S}$ into $\mathcal{N}$ non-overlapping patches.
-Then randomly selected patches are sampled without replacement and masked.
-The number of patches to be masked is fixed such that the encoder always receives the same amount of patches in every iteration.
+\textbf{Masking.} An input image is patchified by non-overlapping patches.
+Then a fixed number of randomly selected patches are sampled without replacement and masked.

-\textbf{Encoder.} MAE's backbone encoder is a ViT, which takes non-masked input patches.
+\textbf{Encoder and Decoder} MAE's backbone encoder is a ViT, which takes non-masked input patches.
 Each visible patch is first flattened into a vector embedding by a linear projection, then a 2D sinusoidal position embedding is added to it.
 The resulting vectors are then processed by the Transformer blocks.

-\textbf{Decoder.} Similar to the encoder, the decoder also consists of Transformer blocks, with the task of reconstructing the masked patches using the latent variables created by the encoder.
-At the final layer, the decoder uses a linear projection to reconstruct the pixel values for each masked patch.
-The decoder is only used during pre-training and removed in the downstream fine-tuning.
+The decoder also consists of Transformer blocks, with the task of reconstructing the masked patches using the latent variables created by the encoder.
+The decoder is removed in the downstream fine-tuning.